Why do muscles get imbalanced?

 A CHAIN REACTION

 You are only as strong as your weakest link.
-As we take you through the exercises, we will tease out any hidden weaknesses in the smaller muscles that stabilize your joints (e.g., deep hip rotators, pelvic floor, transverse abdominis, rotator cuff, etc.).
+With each exercise, we will tease out any hidden weaknesses in the smaller muscles that stabilize your joints (e.g., rotator cuff, multifidi, deep hip rotators, pelvic floor, transverse abdominis, etc.).
+These joint stabilizers should always be ON through continuous muscle activation.
+But they can turn OFF due to injury and pain.
+It's a process known as neuromuscular deactivation.

 .avif)